Russ Feingold thinks that Bush wants to assassinate American citizens.

 I'll find it here in the stack.

-And as this has been coming.
+And this has been coming.

 I mean, we have warned of this on this program for years.

-Not too far down the road, if something isn't done, households in America uh will each have to take on an additional tax burden of $7,000 just to pay for it.
+Not too far down the road, if something isn't done, households in America will each have to take on an additional tax burden of $7,000 just to pay for it.

 $7,000 in additional taxes for the average household in a very relatively soon period of time.